Elemental (2023 film): Release

 Elemental debuted out of competition as the closing film at the 76th Cannes Film Festival on May 27, 2023, followed by a worldwide premiere on June 10, 2023, at Tribeca Festival.
 The Los Angeles premiere took place at the Academy Museum of Motion Pictures on June 8, 2023.
 In Australia, it premiered on June 12, 2023, at the Sydney Film Festival.
 The film was theatrically released by Walt Disney Studios Motion Pictures in the United States on June 16, 2023, in RealD 3D, 4DX, and Dolby Cinema formats.
 It was accompanied in theaters by the Dug Days short film Carl's Date, marking the first Pixar film to be preceded by a fully Pixar-produced theatrical short film since Bao (2018), which was theatrically released with Incredibles 2 (2018).
-On February 16, 2023, following the commercial failures of Lightyear and Walt Disney Animation Studios' Strange World (both 2022), Disney reportedly considered extending the theatrical windows for both Elemental and Walt Disney Animation Studios' Wish in hopes of bringing families back to theaters; Mamoudou Athie, who voices Wade, confirmed this on June 30, 2023, stating that Elemental would remain in theaters until Labor Day.
+On February 16, 2023, following the commercial failures of Pixar's Lightyear and Walt Disney Animation Studios' Strange World (both 2022), Disney reportedly considered extending the theatrical windows for both Elemental and Walt Disney Animation Studios' Wish in hopes of bringing families back to theaters; Mamoudou Athie, who voices Wade, confirmed this on June 30, 2023, stating that Elemental would remain in theaters until Labor Day.

 The first thirty minutes of footage of the film were shown during an early press event at the studio on March 28, 2023.
 It was positively received by critics for its worldbuilding, animation, and characters.
 The first twenty minutes of footage of the film were previewed in 3D at CinemaCon on April 26, 2023.
 It was positively received by critics, who appreciated its tackling themes of racism and xenophobia head-on.